 The truth about the US Indian boarding school policy has largely been written out of the history books.
-There were nearly 350 government-funded, church-run Indian Boarding schools across the US in the 19th and 20th centuries.
+There were more than 350 government-funded, church-run Indian Boarding schools across the US in the 19th and 20th centuries.
 Indian children were forcibly abducted by government agents, sent to schools hundreds of miles away, and beaten, starved, or otherwise abused when they spoke their native languages.

 Intro to Boarding School History